knownorigin/known-origin-contracts-v3/README.md

 * `GAS` report can be found [here](./gas-report-output.md) and generated on demand via `npm run gas`
 * Contract size report found [here](./contract-size.md) or generated on demand via `npm run contract-size`
 * Code coverage generation via `npm run coverage` output in `./coverage` folder

+### Audits

+* Public audits can be seen in `audits` - more info from CoinFabrik cna be seen [here](https://blog.coinfabrik.com/known-origin-digital-asset-audit/)

+### Subgraph

+* KO uses a mixture of public Subgraph and a currently private indexer to create a view on-top of these contracts
+  * Subgraph can be accessed [here](https://thegraph.com/legacy-explorer/subgraph/knownorigin/known-origin)
+  * Subgraph source code be accessed [here](https://github.com/knownorigin/known-origin-subgraph)

 ## Deployments